kshub97/React/src/Notes/CheetSheet.md

 🔹 Without Redux (normal React props):
 Each shop has to pass messages (props) to another shop via hallways.

 # If Shop A wants to tell Shop Z the customer count, it must pass it through all shops in between.
-(Prop Drilling).
+(Prop Drilling)

 🔹 With Context API:
     You put a notice board in the center of the mall.